 Nevertheless, I have steadily adopted most of the policies of the open letter, especially as my group has gotten more heavily involved in text-mining research over the years.
-This became especially true after a nasty encounter with one publisher in 2008 caused campus IT to shutdown my office IP for downloading articles from a journal for which our University has a site license, which radicalized me into more of an open access evangelist.
+This became especially true after an encounter with a publisher in 2008 who forced my campus IT to shut down my office IP because I was downloading articles from a journal for which our University has a site license.
+Perhaps unsurprisingly, this nasty experience radicalized me into more of an open access evangelist.
 After discussing this event at the time with Ashburner, he reminded me of the manifesto and one of its most powerful tools for changing the landscape of scholarly publishing – refusing to reviewing for journals/publishers who do not submit their content to PubMed Central (see the white-list of journals here).

 I have dug this letter out countless times since then and used versions of it when asked to review for non-PMC journals, as it expresses the principles in plain and powerful language.
 I had another call to dig it out today and thought that I’d post the “Ashburner response” so others have a model to follow if they chose this path.

 From: “Michael Ashburner” <firstname.lastname@example.org>